 Zendesk's native SLA feature handles basic response and resolution time tracking well.
-But some teams need more: multiple timers per ticket, minute-level pre-breach reminders, OLA tracking, and full lifecycle control.
+But some teams need more: several concurrent clocks on one ticket, minute-level pre-breach reminders, internal SLA tracking without moving to Enterprise, and fully custom start, pause, resume, and stop logic.
 That's where SweetHawk Timers comes in.

 | Capability | SweetHawk Timers | Zendesk SLAs |